 Yes: Take the one-day Accelerated Safe Powerboat Handling course to receive your Safe Powerboat Handling certificate

-No: a) take the two-day Safe Powerboat Handling course, or b) take a one-day state boating safety course in April and a one-day Accelerated Safe Powerboat Handling course in May or June.
+No: a) take the two-day Safe Powerboat Handling course, or b) take a one-day state boating safety course during the winter and a one-day Accelerated Safe Powerboat Handling course in the spring.
 Either method will provide both the State Boating Safety and the Safe Powerboat Handling certificates.

-3) If you received your Smallboat Instructor Level 1 certification prior to 2017, the Safe Powerboat Handling course is not required by JSA.
-However, it may be required by your employer as part of its safety and risk management policy.
+3) If you received your Smallboat Instructor Level 1 certification in a prior year, the Safe Powerboat Handling course may still be required by your employer as part of its own safety and risk management policy.
 And JSA does encourage you to get the SPH certificate regardless of your experience.
 Consider how capably you drive a powerboat, especially in emergency situations.
 To upgrade your skill certification you may a) take the one-day Accelerated Safe Powerboat Handling course, b) take the two-day Accelerated Safe Powerboat Handling + Safety and Rescue course, or c) prove your skills through being tested by a certified powerboat instructor (about 3-hours) to get your SPH certificate.